 Getting to Alleppey From Kochi Airport

-Alleppey can easily be reached in just over 2 hours by prepaid taxi from Kochi airport.
+Alleppey can easily be reached in just over two hours by prepaid taxi from Kochi airport.
 Tickets are available at the booth in the airport arrivals hall.
 Expect to pay about 2,300 rupees.
 Uber and Ola app-based taxis are also available.

 Alternatively, Indian Railways trains stop in Alleppey.
 The railway station closest to Kochi airport is Aluva (spelled Alwaye with code AWY), opposite the bus station.
 Another option is Ernakulam South, about an hour away.